Things You Shouldn't Own

 Smell is arguably the most powerful of our senses, triggering visceral reactions of the good, bad and ugly variety.
 So it’s no wonder that people’s dressers are littered with overpriced, oversized, barely used bottles of perfume or cologne.
 In fact, for any bottle of perfume or cologne you’re currently using, you likely own five others (some dating from a decade hence) that you’re not.
 Perhaps you simply moved on.
 Maybe you just wanted to try something new.
 Or, possibly, you have some painfully searing memory so irrevocably tied to a specific scent in your closet that you can’t even bear to look at the bottle.
 For any of these scenarios, Scentbird offers a subscription-based solution that delivers a 30-day supply of the authentic designer fragrance of your choice to your doorstep—whether you’re simply a picky fragrance user who wants to make an informed consumer decision, or a scent connoisseur who wants to sample all the latest trends.
 And the best part?
 You’ll finally be able to get rid of that gargantuan bottle of Drakkar Noir at the back of your random drawer.

-For decades, the auto industry has been delivering us increasingly innovative car options—from hybrid to electric to autonomous to just plain cool.
+For decades, the auto industry has been delivering us increasingly innovative car options – from hybrid to electric to autonomous to just plain cool.
 Meanwhile the process of getting a car hasn’t changed a lick in that time.
-You’ve still had to visit the dealership, have your financial knick-knacks poked and prodded amid the fluorescent glow of a back room, and sign countless pages of paperwork—only to leave with a car you’re now essentially wedded to for the better part of the next decade.
+You’ve still had to visit the dealership, have your financial knick-knacks poked and prodded amid the fluorescent glow of a back room, and sign countless pages of paperwork – only to leave with a car you’re likely to be financially wedded to for the better part of the next decade.
 As an added bonus, you get a large anvil of debt hanging constantly over your head, just waiting for you to miss a payment so it can seriously mess up your life (and credit score).
-Enter Fair, which allows you to get a car of your own on your phone from wherever you are and turn it in whenever you want—without borrowing a dime or seeing a single page of physical paperwork.
-Simply download the app, scan your license to see pre-owned cars with all-in monthly payments you can afford, sign for the one you want with your finger, and drive for as long as your car suits you.
-Your monthly payments include practically all your related transportation expenses, such as roadside assistance, routine maintenance, a limited warranty—even insurance if you need it.
-Just pay a simple start fee to get rolling, make your monthly payments as long as you want the car, and give Fair five days’ notice when you want to turn the car in.
-And Fair can give you access to your own car even if you have “not great” or “non-existent” credit.
-In other words, Tyler Durden would abide.
+Enter Fair, which allows you to get a car of your own on your phone from wherever you are and drive it as long as you choose – without borrowing a dime or seeing a single page of physical paperwork.
+Simply download the app to see pre-owned cars with all-in monthly payments you can afford, sign for the one you want with your finger, and start driving.
+Your Fair car includes practically all your related transportation expenses, such as roadside assistance, routine maintenance and a limited warranty.
+Just make a simple down payment and refundable security deposit to get rolling.
+You can drive month-to-month, or on a 2-year or 3-year lease for a lower monthly payment.